50 Books by 50 Years Reading Challenge

 This post contains affiliate links, which means if you click on a link and make a purchase, I may receive a small commission.
 For more information, see the full disclosure in the foot bar.
 Thank you for support Almost Empty Nest.

 I started my reading challenge with reading goals in 5 categories: 15 fiction, 10 Biography or History, 10 Business or Blogging, 5 Other Non-Fiction, and 10 Wildcard books.
-I am quickly maxing out the Non-fiction and Wildcard categories because I love true crime and humor books.
-(That's 2 different categories of books, not one.
-There is rarely anything funny about crime.)
+I mostly stuck with the category goals, but am off by one or two in some of the categories.
 The star ratings are out of 5 stars.
+I put a box around my favorite books!!

 A World War II novel set in England.
 Lord Westerham’s young daughter Phoebe finds a dead soldier on their estate.
 The Westerham family and their neighbors each carry many secrets about their involvements in the war.
 Not quite Downton Abby, but still fun. [more info]